LAYOFF AND RECALL

 8.1 Eligibility.
 Employees in the bargaining unit who have completed their probationary period shall be entitled to seniority rights under this Agreement.

-8.2 A regular full time employee in the bargaining unit as of October 27, 1975, shall have seniority dating from the date on the seniority list as agreed upon by the parties at the signing of this Agreement.
+8.2 SENIORITY DATE.
 An employee hired into a regular full time or regular part time position subsequent to October 27, 1975, shall have seniority from the date the employee reported to work.
 An employee on layoff, except as limited in Section 8.5 below, shall retain and continue to accumulate seniority.

 8.3 Probation.
 Each new employee shall be considered a probationary employee for the first ninety (90) calendar days of employment.
 Upon satisfactory completion of the probationary period, the employee shall be placed on the seniority list of the bargaining unit and shall rank from the date of hire.
 The probationary period may be extended up to an additional ninety (90) calendar day period with the mutual consent of the Union and the Employer.